SUGOCA: Types of cards

-Other SUGOCA variants and designs exist, such as the Mono SUGOCA, functionally identical to the normal SUGOCA but featuring a design of the Kitakyushu Monorail's Kokura Station.
-It was issued starting October 1, 2015.
+Other SUGOCA variants and designs also exist, such the mono SUGOCA, featuring a design of Kokura Station, sold by Kitakyushu Monorail since October 1, 2015.
+"Special Design" pink-colored cards are also available.

-On January 23, 2020, JR Kyushu unveiled SUGOMON Pass, a SUGOCA variant designed for use by tourists to Japan.
+On January 23, 2020, JR Kyushu launched a tourist-focused "SUGOMON Pass" in limited quantities.
 The card's design features Kumamon, the official mascot of Kumamoto.
-Unlike JR East's similar Welcome Suica for tourists, SUGOMON Pass has no expiry date and is refundable with a JPY220 handling fee.

 Extended functionality

-SUGOCA's functionality includes electronic money and can be used at stores in Fukuoka Prefecture and at vending machines and convenience stores nationwide.
+SUGOCA's functionality includes electronic money which can be used at stores, restaurants, vending machines, convenience stores.

 Part of the Nationwide Mutual Usage Service, SUGOCA is usable on public transportation across Japan.